-Figure 7.
-First results of the SaLEM simulation in Ebergoetzen showing distributed regolith thicknesses resulting from 50 ka modeling.
+Figure 7 First results of the SaLEM simulation in Ebergoetzen showing distributed regolith thicknesses resulting from 50 ka modeling.
 The rectangle indicates the area where a first validation of the results was conducted.

-These modelling data provide a picture of the spatial differentiation of regolith thickness for the study area: valley areas are equipped with a massive filling up to several meters, whereas on ridges and nearby to steep slopes the thickness of the regolith tends towards zero.
+- 10 These modelling data provide a picture of the spatial differentiation of regolith thickness for the study area (Fig. 7): valley areas are equipped with a massive filling up to several meters, whereas on ridges and nearby to steep slopes the thickness of the regolith tends towards zero.
 To the East of the study area the total thickness generally increases.
-Small tributary valleys have fillings thicker than the large main valley (in the center of the area), which drains to the East.
+Small tributary valleys have fillings thicker than the large main valley (in the center of the area), which drains to the east.
 Spatial differentiation within the slope areas clearly can be seen.
-This general picture is shown by all of the three variants, in detail the three variants differ significantly.
+This general picture is shown by all of the three variants the modeling was carried - 15 out for: without initial sediment cover, with sediment cover of 50 centimeter thickness in general (Fig. 8) and finally with simulation of loess input according to accumulation rates (Fig. 9) proposed by Frechen et al. (2003).
+In detail the three variants differ significantly.

-Figure 8.
-First results of the SaLEM simulation in Ebergoetzen showing distributed regolith thicknesses resulting from 50 ka modeling with initial 50cm regolith cover.
+Figure 8 First results of the SaLEM simulation in Ebergoetzen showing distributed regolith thicknesses resulting from 50 ka modeling with initial 50cm regolith cover.
 The rectangle indicates the area where a first validation of the results was conducted.

-Figure 9.
-First results of the SaLEM simulation in Ebergoetzen showing the distribution of regolith thicknesses resulting from 50 ka modeling including allochthonous input (loess).
+5 Figure 9 First results of the SaLEM simulation in Ebergoetzen showing distributed regolith thicknesses resulting from 50 ka modeling including allochthonous input (loess).
 The rectangle indicates the area where a first validation of the results was conducted.

-Due to the lack of spatial data on properties of the regolith the validation of the model results is challenging.
-To give a first impression, a compilation of available drilling point data from soil surveys is used to validate the trend of the results of the model regarding regolith thickness within a limited validation rectangle.
+Due to the lack of spatial data on properties of the regolith, which is next to the process understanding the motivation for our model development, the validation of the model results is not easy.
+There are no measurement data to validate it but hopefully will be collected in the near future (see future tasks).
+Legacy data in form of maps also do not exist, point measurements for other mapping projects (soil mapping campaigns) are only of limited use.
+Nevertheless, to give a first impression, a compilation of available drilling point data from soil surveys is used to validate the trend of the results of the

+- model regarding regolith thickness within a limited validation rectangle.
 All available soil data for the area from the Lower Saxony State Office for Mining, Energy and Geology (LBEG) were collected (1141 point data within the validation rectangle, source: LBEG, soil profile data base, Fig. 10).
-However, since these are manually collected data for soil mapping projects, in most cases the total thickness of the regolith cover is not completely recorded.
-Therefore, the depth of the weathered C-horizon was extracted for each profile although this value was set rather arbitrarily to 100 cm for many locations due to the applied method (manual drilling) which cannot drill deeper into the soil.
-The depths of the C-horizons of the profiles were averaged for different process areas separately for the stratigraphic units of the simplified Geological Map (Fig. 10, Elbracht, 2000) and for terrain positions of the simplified Geomorphographic map (Fig. 12, LBEG & scilands GmbH, 2008) and then compared with the generated model data of the version with allochthonous input (Fig. 9), also averaged for the process areas.
+However, since - these are manually collected data for soil mapping projects, in most cases the total thickness of the regolith cover is not completely recorded.
+Therefore, the depth of the weathered C-horizon was extracted for each profile although this value was set rather arbitrarily to 100cm for many locations due to the applied method (manual drilling) which cannot drill in deeper.
+The depths of the C-horizons of the profiles were averaged for different process areas (separately for the stratigraphic units of the simplified Geological Map (Fig. 10, Elbracht, 2000) and for terrain positions of the simplified Geomorphographic map (Fig. 12, LBEG & scilands GmbH, 2008) and then compared with the generated model data, also averaged for the process areas.

-Figure 10.
-Drilling points (n = 1141) from LBEG soil profile data base on the simplified geological units within the validation rectangle.
+Figure 10 Drilling points (n = 1141) from LBEG soil profile data base on the simplified geological units within the validation rectangle.